nsaghatelyan/slider-image/readme.txt

 * Let's have a look at the individual features of the images.
 * Title.
 Here you can provide a Title which will lay on the slider image.
 * Description.
 Provide the details for the slider image.
 This will be visible above the image, so it is advised to make it as short as possible
 * URL.
 This is an optional feature.
 You can provide a link on the slider to take to specific location on your website or another website.
 The URL should be provided in http:// form.
-Clicking on the image of the slider you will be straight directed to that URL link
+Clicking on the image of the slider you will be straight directed to that URL link.

+**2.2 Video Slider (pro)**

+* The slider in professional version allows to add videos from Youtube and Vimeo sources.
+* Press on “Add Video Slide” and in the Popup paste the link of the video
+* Add a few configurations, such as:
+* Quality.
+This is the default quality level of the video
+* Volume.
+The default volume level of the video
+* Show Controls.
+Select if you want to see the controllers of the video in the slider
+* Show info.
+This can be the title and other layers on the video which comes from the vimeo or youtube straight on the slider

 ### Step 3.
 Current Options.

+**This is the free options of the slider which allow to configure most basic settings, which is important for having a nice slider in your site.**

 * Width.
 Specify the width of the slider in pixels.
 * Height.
 Specify the height of the slider in pixels.
 * Effects.
 Select the effect of the slider transition which will be applied.
 * Pause time.
 Specify the pause time for the WordPress Slider in milliseconds.
 * Change speed.
 Specify the change speed of the slider effect in milliseconds.